-- ➤ Reviewed FCA's FY 2022 Performance and Accountability Report (PAR) for improper payment and payment integrity information.
-We compared the information to the requirements set forth in PIIA and implementing guidance and verified posting of the FY 2022 PAR to the agency website. - ➤ Reviewed FCA's submission in paymentaccuracy.gov for FY 2022.
-We reviewed the Agency's reporting in the Annual Improper Payments Dashboard for the identification and recovery of overpayments and other payment integrity data. - ➤ Reviewed improper payment risk assessments conducted in FY 2021.
+- Reviewed FCA's FY 2023 Performance and Accountability Report (PAR) for improper payment and payment integrity information.
+We compared the information to the requirements set forth in PIIA and implementing guidance and verified posting of the FY 2023 PAR to the agency website. - Reviewed FCA's submission in paymentaccuracy.gov for FY 2023.
+We reviewed the Agency's reporting in the Annual Improper Payments Dashboard for the identification and recovery of overpayments and other payment integrity data. - Reviewed improper payment risk assessments conducted in FY 2021.
 We reviewed the risk assessments for outlay data, information considered in risk ratings, and each area's risk score.
-This information was not changed from the prior year's compliance testing, and the next set of risk assessments is not due until FY 2024. - > Summarized compliance ratings for the applicable sections of payment integrity requirements.
+This information was not changed from the prior year's compliance testing and the next set of risk assessments is not due until FY 2024.
+The Agency had not performed the next round of risk assessments as of January 2024; therefore, the next three-year period of risk assessments will be reviewed in the FY 2024 PIIA compliance inspection. - Summarized compliance ratings for the applicable sections of payment integrity requirements.